Alex Proyas: Early life

+Alexander Proyas was born in Alexandria (then in the United Arab Republic and now in Egypt) on 23 September 1963, the son of a Greek Cypriot mother and a father from Egypt whose Greek ancestors had moved to Egypt many generations ago.

+When he was three years old, the family moved to Australia, where he grew up in the Sydney suburb of Waterloo.
+He grew up on a housing estate where the main tenants were fellow immigrants and Indigenous Australians, with whom he felt a kinship because they were all often subjected to racism by white Australians.

-Proyas was born in Alexandria, present-day Egypt, to ethnic Greek parents.
-His father's family had lived in Egypt for many generations, and his mother's family were from Cyprus.
-He moved to Sydney when he was three.
-At 17, he attended the Australian Film, Television, and Radio School, and began directing music videos shortly after.
-He moved to Los Angeles in the United States to further his career, working on MTV music videos and TV commercials.
+At age 17, he joined the Australian Film, Television and Radio School and began directing music videos shortly after.

+He later moved to Los Angeles to further his career, working on MTV music videos and TV commercials.

 Career

 Proyas' first feature film was the independent science fiction thriller Spirits of the Air, Gremlins of the Clouds, which was nominated for two Australian Film Institute awards in 1988, for costume design and production design and which won a Special Prize at the 1990 Yubari International Fantastic Film Festival.

 Next, Proyas directed the 1994 superhero fantasy thriller The Crow starring Brandon Lee.
 Lee was killed in an accident during filming, only eight days before the completion of the film on 31 March 1993.
 After Lee's death, Proyas and his producers decided to complete the film, partially rewriting the script and using a stunt double and special effects to film the remaining scenes.
 The Crow was released in May 1994 and was a box office and critical success.

 Proyas then wrote, directed and produced the 1998 science fiction thriller Dark City, which received positive critical reception and won several awards but was a commercial disappointment.
 In 2004, he directed I, Robot starring Will Smith, a science fiction film suggested by the Isaac Asimov short story compilation I, Robot and was a box office success despite mixed reviews.

 Proyas' next film, the thriller Knowing starring Nicolas Cage, began production in Melbourne in March 2008 and opened in North America in March 2009.

-His next project was meant to be an action-oriented adaptation of John Milton's 17th-century Christian epic poem Paradise Lost, starring Bradley Cooper.
-Both Proyas and Cooper were on hand to debut concept art at ComicCon 2011, but the project was ultimately cancelled over budgetary concerns related to the effects.

-Proyas also worked with John Foxx on the creation of Parallel Lives, a joint project.

-In late 2012, it was revealed that Proyas was slated as director of the science fiction thriller film adaptation of the Daniel H. Wilson novel Amped.

 Proyas directed Gods of Egypt, starring Nikolaj Coster-Waldau, and co-written by Matt Sazama and Burk Sharpless.
 The film was critically panned upon its release in 2016 and bombed at the box office.

-Other ventures

-In 2019 Alex Proyas founded a new production studio in Sydney, Australia, under the name of Heretic Foundation.
-In August 2021 Proyas has announced that he is developing a new video platform titled "VidiVerse" for independent filmmakers, as an alternative to YouTube.
+In 2019, Proyas founded a production company in Sydney called The Heretic Foundation.

+In 2021, Proyas announced that he was developing a new video platform named VidiVerse for independent filmmakers as an alternative to YouTube.

+In 2024, Proyas began filming R.U.R. a musical adaptation of the play of the same name by Karel Čapek.